SSWConsulting/SSW.Rules.Content/rules/create-a-solution-and-use-the-current-environment-when-creating-flow-for-dynamics/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you create a Solution and use the "Current Environment" when creating Flow for Dynamics?
+title: Do you create a Solution and use "Current Environment" when creating Flow for Dynamics?
 guid: 1161e28b-130b-4401-947d-0037f61b877a
 uri: create-a-solution-and-use-the-current-environment-when-creating-flow-for-dynamics
 created: 2020-06-25T22:11:47.0000000Z